nwj/nevernote/README.md

 #Nevernote
 ###by nwj

 Nevernote is a clone of the popular note taking app, [Evernote](http://evernote.com/).
-I wrote it primarily to practice building a one-page app in Backbone.js.
-A live demo of Nevernote is available [here](http://nevernote-nwj.herokuapp.com).
+I wrote it as my final project for App Academy back in 2013.
+It is unmaintained at this point in time.
+I keep it around mostly as a object of personal interest.

 ###Built with:
 * Ruby on Rails